Compare NDAQ & LNG Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 Founded in 1971, Nasdaq is primarily known for its equity exchange, but in addition to its trading business (about 22.5% of sales), the company sells market and financial data to investors, offers Nasdaq-branded indexes, and lists companies through its capital access segment (42.5%).
 Nasdaq's newest segment, financial technology, was primarily constructed through the acquisitions of Verafin and Adenza and has expanded the company into capital management, financial crime, and regulatory compliance software (35%) as it seeks to become a diversified technology company.

-Cheniere Energy is a liquified natural gas, or LNG, producer with two facilities in Corpus Christi, Texas and Sabine Pass, Louisiana.
-It generates most of its revenue through long-term contracts with customers on a fixed and variable fee payout structure.
+Cheniere Energy is a liquefied natural gas producer with two facilities in Corpus Christi, Texas, and Sabine Pass, Louisiana.
+It generates most of its revenue through long-term contracts with customers on a fixed- and variable-fee payout structure.
 It also generates revenue by selling uncontracted LNG to customers on a short or one-time basis.
 A subsidiary, Cheniere Energy Partners, owns the Sabine Pass facility and trades as a master limited partnership.